PacificBiosciences/ccs/docs/how-does-ccs-work.md

 batches of ZMWs to CPU threadpools and/or to one or more GPUs.
 Lock-free circular queues reduce the overhead of this approach to a minimum.

+The GPU implementation is work in progress and won't be available any time soon.